Allar/ue4-autoconfig-changer/README.md

 `-s true` is optional.
 If `-s true`, project will have plugin `OnlineSubsystemSteam` *enabled*.
 If false (default), no changes are made.

 `-v true` is optional.
 If `-v true`, project will have plugins `SteamVR` and `OculusVR` *disabled*.
 If false (default), no changes are made.

+`-l true` is optional.
+If `-l true`, project will remove `Linter` from the project file definition (effectively disabling it).
+If false (default), no changes are made.